apoorv-gupta/api-flashcards/java/README.md

 TODO: Add runtime complexity information for each method

+## Tricks for Anki
+* Press @ to suspend the current Anki card.
+It won't show up again until you manually select it.
+This is useful for duplicate or low-value cards
+*

 ## Updating the code:
 * If the HTML for the Java pages has changed, the output of this python file could break.
 Use:
     * Phind or another engine to write the bs4 code to extract the methods information